#History of the Palau de la Música Catalana

 Besides the possibility of attending concerts, the Palace offers a visit with an experienced guide.
 Within the tour you will visit all its facilities, will be able to look at the famous organ and hear interesting information about the landmark.
 There is also a skip-the-line walking tour for Palau de la Música as well as other cultural attractions.
 Ticket prices vary with each concert, so check out their website to find one to suit you.
 Bare in mind that tickets get booked up early, so don’t miss your chance!

 - Address: C/ Palau de la Música, 4-6, 08003 Barcelona, Spain.

 - Transport: Metro L1 (stop: Urquinaona), metro L4 (stop: Jaume I), buses 17, 19, 40 and 45.

-The palace is located on the border of two neighborhoods – the Gothic Quarter and El Born.
-If you are in search of accommodation nearby, there are various APARTMENTS AND ROOMS NEAR PALAU DE LA MUSICA available now.
+The palace is located on the border of two neighbourhoods – the Gothic Quarter and EL BORN.
+If you are in search of accommodation nearby, there are various APARTMENTS NEAR PALAU DE LA MUSICA available now.

 For more ideas on what to do during your stay, check out this article on free activities in Barcelona!